-First, although the Commission receives its funds solely from Congressional appropriations, we return substantial sums to the treasury each year as a result of the fees sent to us by persons and entities subject to our jurisdiction.
-In a number of years, we have returned more than 70 percent of our budget to the Treasury.
-If our budget request is approved, the net cost of our operations to taxpayers will not be anything approximating the \$42.1 million we have requested; indeed, based on our estimated fee collection, the actual net cost of our program will not exceed a maximum of \$18 million.
-Based on our current fee schedule, we expect to collect and deposit in the Treasury slightly over \$24 million, or at least 61 percent of our budget request.
-If public securities offerings should increase to the levels we have experienced in the past, the revenue we return to the Treasury could be even larger.
-It also is worth noting that legislation presently pending before the House of Representatives - - H. R. 5050 - - would, if enacted, substantially increase the fees we receive from the national securities exchanges registered with us pursuant to Section 6 of the Securities Exchange Act of 1934.
+First, although the Commission receives its funds solely from Congressional appropriations, we return substantial sums to the Treasury each year as a result of the fees paid by persons and entities subject to our jurisdiction.
+In a number of years, these fees have returned more than 70 percent of our budget to the Treasury.
+If our budget request is approved, the net cost of our operations to taxpayers will not be anything approximating the \$42.1 million we have requested; indeed, based on our estimated fee collection, the actual net cost of our program should not exceed \$23 million.
+Based on our current fee schedule, we expect to collect and deposit in the Treasury approximately \$19 million, or 45 percent of our budget request.
+This is a smaller than normal percentage of our expenses for two basic reasons: first, the depressed market conditions have greatly reduced securities offerings and our resultant revenues from offering fees.
+Second, two recent Supreme Court decisions have cast doubt on the legality of certain fees levied under Title V of the Independent Offices Appropriation Act of 1952.
+We are currently reviewing our entire fee schedule in light of those decisions, and estimate our revenues could decrease by as much as \$5.2 million in this fiscal year because of them.
+If public securities offerings should increase to the levels we have experienced in the past, the revenue we return to the Treasury could be larger.
+Legislation presently pending before the House of Representatives - - H.R.
+5050 - - would, if enacted, substantially increase the fees we receive from the national securities exchanges registered with us pursuant to Section 6 of the Securities Exchange Act of 1934.

-Second, approximately \$4.8 million, or 84 percent of the increase we have requested, is required to satisfy four mandatory items.
+The second point we wish to stress is that approximately \$4.8 million, or 84 percent of the increase we have requested, is required to satisfy four mandatory items.
 They are:

 a.
 Net cost of office space in fiscal 1975, previously paid out of GSA appropriations. \$2,281,300 b.
-Cost of sustaining 263 new fiscal year 1974 positions for the full fiscal year 1975, compared with an average of 5 ^{1/2} months in 1974.
-1,650.000 c.
-Mandatory within-grade increases.
-380,000 d.
-Additional cost of pay increases in fiscal 1975, which became effective on October 14, 1974. \$ 484,000 TOTAL \$4,795,300
+Cost of sustaining 263 new fiscal year 1974 positions for the full fiscal year 1975, compared with an average of 5-1/2 months in 1974.
+1,650,000 c.
+Mandatory within-grade increases. positions for the full fiscal year 1975, compared with an average of 5-1/2 months 380,000 in 1974.

+d.
+Additional cost of pay increases in fiscal 1975, which became effective on October 14, 1973.